StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

       admin: ["custom-admin-role"]
 ```

-Of course it is also possible to leave the defaults in place, for example the `guestGroups` would then have an array with 2 entries: `["stackstate-guest", "custom-guest-role"]`.
+It is also possible to leave the defaults in place, for example the `guestGroups` would then have an array with 2 entries: `["stackstate-guest", "custom-guest-role"]`.

 To use it in for your StackState installation (or already running instance, note that it will restart the API):